 Many residential homeowners might not realize this, but prefinished hardwood floors can be installed in the basement.
 Because of the dimensional stability of prefinished engineered floors, they are rated to be installed “below grade.”
 The option of installing hardwood floors in a basement opens up a world of possibilities for your clients.
 If they already have hardwood floors in other parts of their home, they can easily find hardwood for their basement that matches existing hardwood.
 Or if homeowners need to do restoration work — perhaps after flooding or when the hot water heater breaks — prefinished hardwood floors are a great option to quickly transform their basement.

-If you do decide to purchase prefinished hardwood flooring — whether it’s solid or engineered, please feel free to contact the Philadelphia Floor Store.
-Unlike the big box stores, our team at PFS is knowledgeable and passionate about hardwood floors.
+If you do decide to purchase prefinished hardwood flooring — whether it’s solid or engineered, please feel free to contact us at City Floor Supply.
+Unlike the big box stores, our team at CFS is knowledgeable and passionate about hardwood floors.
 We have several experts on staff who are knowledgeable about subjects like sports floors, machinery, chemicals (like finishes and stains), and every aspect of hardwood floors.

-If you have any additional questions or concerns feel free to contact us at the Philly Floor store by calling (800) 737-1786 or emailing firstname.lastname@example.org.
+If you have any additional questions or concerns feel free to contact us at City Floor Supply by calling (800) 737-1786 or emailing firstname.lastname@example.org.